 Beth Alley joined the Seattle Pro Musica board in 2016.
 A non-singing member, she is passionate about music and its ability to bridge generational, cultural, and ethnic divides.
 Beth has worked for a non-profit health care organization for over 20 years, and is currently the Chief of Staff for ancillary and nursing services.
 As a board member, she brings a wealth of project management, financial, and strategic planning experience and skills.

-Jeannine Black joined the board of Seattle Pro Musica in May 2016.
+Jeannine Black joined the board in 2016 and serves on the Development Committee.
 A singer herself, she is passionate about the many positive qualities associated with choral singing as an art form and wants to continue enhancing Seattle Pro Musica’s visibility and cultural excellence.
 Jeannine has a diverse background that includes legal recruiting, entertainment, and real estate.
 She currently is a Master Esthetician with Alliance Healing Arts in Seattle.